Malnutrition: In children

 Vitamin A deficiency affects one third of children under age 5 around the world, leading to 670,000 deaths and 250,000–500,000 cases of blindness.
+Vitamin A supplementation has been shown to reduce all-cause mortality by 12 to 24%.

 In adults

 As of June 2021, 1.9 billion adults were overweight or obese, and 462 million adults were underweight.
 Globally, two billion people had iodine deficiency in 2017.
 In 2020, 900 million women and children had anemia, which is often caused by iron deficiency.
+More than 3.1 billion people in the world – 42% – were unable to afford a healthy diet in 2021.

 Certain groups have higher rates of undernutrition, including elderly people and women (in particular while pregnant or breastfeeding children under five years of age).
 Undernutrition is an increasing health problem in people aged over 65 years, even in developed countries, especially among nursing home residents and in acute care hospitals.
 In the elderly, undernutrition is more commonly due to physical, psychological, and social factors, not a lack of food.
 Age-related reduced dietary intake due to chewing and swallowing problems, sensory decline, depression, imbalanced gut microbiome, poverty and loneliness are major contributors to undernutrition in the elderly population.
+Malnutrition is also attributed due to wrong diet plan adopted by people who aim to reduce their weight without medical practitioners or nutritionist advice.

-Recent increase
+Increase in 2020

-There has been a global increase in food insecurity and hunger over the past decade.
+There has been a global increase in food insecurity and hunger between 2011 and 2020.
 In 2015, 795 million people (about one in ten people on earth) had undernutrition.
-In 2020, one in nine people in the world—or 820 million people worldwide—was hungry.
-In 2022, 1.3 billion people worldwide were estimated to be food insecure.
+It is estimated that between 691 and 783 million people in the world faced hunger in 2022.
+According to UNICEF, 2.4 billion people were moderately or severely food insecure in 2022, 391 million more than in 2019.

-These increases are partially related to the ongoing COVID-19 pandemic, which continues to highlight the weaknesses of current food and health systems.
+These increases are partially related to the COVID-19 pandemic, which continues to highlight the weaknesses of current food and health systems.
 It has contributed to food insecurity, increasing hunger worldwide; meanwhile, lower physical activity during lockdowns has contributed to increases in overweight and obesity.
-In 2020, experts estimated that by the end of the year, the pandemic could double the number of people at risk of suffering acute hunger.
-Similarly, experts estimate that the prevalence of moderate and severe wasting could increase by 14% due to COVID-19; coupled with reductions in nutrition and health services coverage, this could result in over 128,000 additional deaths among children under 5 in 2020 alone.
+In 2020, experts estimated that by the end of the year, the pandemic could have double the number of people at risk of suffering acute hunger, around 130 million more undernourished people.
+Similarly, experts estimated that the prevalence of moderate and severe wasting could increase by 14% due to COVID-19; coupled with reductions in nutrition and health services coverage, this could result in over 128,000 additional deaths among children under 5 in 2020 alone.
 Although COVID-19 is less severe in children than in adults, the risk of severe disease increases with undernutrition.

 Other major causes of hunger include manmade conflicts, climate changes, and economic downturns.